camrobjones/pipr/readme.md

-# Does world knowledge influence the propositionalinterpretation of language?
+# Does world knowledge influence the propositional interpretation of language?
 Evidence from pronoun resolution

 Code to run 3 Experiments investigating the influence of physical plausibility on language comprehension.